rechtlogisch/steuer-id/README.md

 Based on the [official ELSTER documentation](https://download.elster.de/download/schnittstellen/Pruefung_der_Steuer_und_Steueridentifikatsnummer.pdf) (chapter: 2; as of 2024-06-17).

+> [!NOTE]
-Hint: This package validates solely the syntax and check digit of the provided input.
+> This package validates solely the syntax and check digit of the provided input.
 It does not confirm, that the validated Steuer-ID was assigned to a person.
 Please contact the [Bundeszentralamt für Steuern](https://www.bzst.de/DE/Privatpersonen/SteuerlicheIdentifikationsnummer/steuerlicheidentifikationsnummer_node.html) in case you are unsure about your Steuer-ID.

 ## Installation